Saint Charles Preparatory School: Main Campus

-In 1925, construction of the main school building was completed and classes were held there.
-In 1931, the gymnasium and the Our Lady Lourdes Grotto were completed.
+On November 4, 1923, Bishop Hartley purchased the original 20-acre site, with ground being broken for the main building in July 1924.
+By September 1925, construction of the main school building was completed and classes were held there.
+In 1931, the gymnasium and the Our Lady Lourdes Grotto were completed, and in 1941 the theater building on the west side of campus was completed.
 Major renovations were made to the gym in 1951 to more than double the capacity.
 A Gaelic-style chapel (called the "Lower Chapel") was added on to the east side of the school in 1937.
 Bishop Hartley dedicated the chapel to Mother of Mercy.
 A Milwaukee art company beautified the chapel with artwork in 1952.
 A natatorium was built next to the multipurpose room in 1990.
 In 1999, the Jack Ryan Training and Fitness Facility was built adjoining to the gym.

 Construction on the US$5.5 million Robert C. Walter Student Commons and the Student Services and Fine Arts Center, the largest addition to Saint Charles in its history, began in June 2005.
 The approximately 27000 sqft addition, which replaced the courtyard behind the school, was ready for graduation at the end of the following school year; however, it was not available for full use until the 2006–2007 school year.
 The addition houses the 15000 sqft Robert C. Walter Student Commons Area, which serves as a new cafeteria and provides ample seating space for school and community functions.
 The Walter Student Commons is named in memory of Robert C. Walter, father of 1963 graduate Robert D. "Bob" Walter, honorary chairman and lead contributor to the current capital campaign being conducted to finance the new addition.
 Bob Walter and his '63 classmate, architect Robert Corna of Cleveland, initiated the concept for the Commons nearly two years ago.
 Corna was the architect on the project, and based his designs off of a similar plan for Saint Ignatius High School in Cleveland, also an all-male school.
 On the columns supporting the roof are glass panes, which bear the names of all of the alumni of the school, written with laser.
 Behind the Robert C. Walter Student Commons Area is the 12000 sqft Student Services & Fine Arts Center.
 The ground floor anchors the north end of the atrium, and houses a new kitchen, sponsored by Donatos Pizza, and restrooms.
 The second floor houses offices for the guidance and counseling programs, campus ministry, and the school nurse.
 On the third floor is an extensive art room and gallery, with a kiln and mud rooms; and a music and choir room, with instrument storage and practice rooms; as well as offices for the respective instructors.
 The second and third floor connect to the original building at its rear stairwell, and to the Robert C. Walter Student Commons Area by a staircase.